 With one-piece seamless construction, there aren’t any weak points and the ball is evenly balanced.

 The TOP balls are made with a patented 40-hole pattern perfect that makes them perfect for outdoor play.

-If you are looking for budget-friendly pickleballs that are long-lasting and available in large quantities as well, these are a great option because they become more affordable than Dura or Onix.
+If you’re looking for budget-friendly pickleball balls that are long-lasting and available in large quantities as well, these are a great option because they are more affordable than Dura or Onix.